microsoft/pai/README.md

 * AI Storage support
 * AI platform management

-PAI operates in an open contribution model: contributions from academia and industry are all highly welcome.
+PAI operates in an open model: contributions from academia and industry are all highly welcome.

 ## System Deployment